Orlando Foreclosure Attorneys

 Are you falling behind on payments or having a difficult time paying your mortgage?
 Are you starting to get phone calls from your bank or lender?
 If you’re facing the loss of your property due to foreclosure, not all hope is loss—there are alternatives that our Orlando foreclosure attorneys can help you to consider.
 At NeJame Law, our team is passionate about helping our community through any legal issue they’re facing, including financial problems.
 We recommend giving us a call as soon as possible—ideally before the foreclosure process has begun.
 The worst thing you can do in this situation is to wait and pretend that it’s not happening.
 We can determine your next steps and offer you much-needed legal guidance if you want to keep your home.

-payments and their lender or mortgage company decides to repossess the
+and their lender or mortgage company decides to repossess the home.
+It

 association fees or property taxes.
 During the foreclosure process, the

 lender takes the property and usually sells it to regain the money they lost.

 If you’ve failed to make your payments and your home is now in danger of foreclosure, our lawyers understand what you’re going through and are here to remind you that there’s nothing to be ashamed about.
 No one enters a loan agreement with the expectation that they’ll no longer be able to make their payments one day.

 The foreclosure procedure begins when a suit is filed in the Circuit Court of the county where the property is located.
 Thereafter, the borrower is served with the foreclosure complaint.
 The borrower/defendant has twenty (20) days from receipt of the foreclosure complaint to file an Answer with the Circuit Court.
 Failure to file an Answer within this time frame can result in a Default Judgment being entered against the borrower-defendant.